 My brother is more known in our family for his defining characteristic of snacking on cacao nibs and cocoa.
 (Yes, really.)
 He thrives on dark chocolate.
 My dad lands somewhere between the two of us, and my mom, well, she could take it or leave it.

 After a heated debate on the merit of dark chocolate, my brother and I decided it was time for a taste-off.
-Much like my previous bake-off competitions (these ginger molasses cookies are still a favorite and don’t let anyone tell you pumpkin bread is only for the fall), we came into this chocolate taste-off with some guidelines to crown the best dark chocolate brand from the grocery store.
+Much like my previous bake-off competitions (these ginger molasses cookies are still a favorite and don’t let anyone tell you pumpkin bread is only for the fall), we approached this competition among the top-tier dark chocolate brands with some guidelines to crown the best tasting dark chocolate.

 All chocolates were tasted at room temperature and served with palate cleansers in between.
 We stuck to only the 70% (ish) chocolate bars that were available in the HEB candy aisle.
 (Sadly, while I’m told the Valhrona Dark Chocolate Bar is well worth the hype, it was unfortunately not readily available.)

 Because my brother is a dark chocolate connoisseur I asked him what he looked for in ranking these bars.
 Here’s what he said.

 Honestly, I wasn’t expecting any of our selected stack of chocolate bars to taste differently from each other.
 But through the process, I was pleasantly surprised to discover distinct differences in flavor.
 For the purposes of our taste test, we were looking for a bar that provided its own unique flavor without leaning too sweet or fruity.
 We wanted a balance of flavors with the cocoa.
 The true test: which is the bar that we go back to for another square?
 (Let’s be clear, none of us are professional chocolate tasters, so we just wanted chocolate that tasted good.)